zhaoyutong43210/YIGdata/README.md

 ## Acknowledgements

-Thanks to all memeber in the spintronics group (Group HU) in univerisity of Manitoba.
+Thanks to all members in the spintronics group (Group HU) in the University of Manitoba.
 Hope these codes can accelerate your research and make you life easier.

 Yutong Zhao
 Oct 31st 2022.